titzer/progress/README.md

 The most compact mode, this mode only outputs pass/fail for the entire process execution, i.e. if *all* subtasks pass.
 It outputs the pass/fail in the *same progress format*, so it could be processed by *another* instance of the utility.

-## Make Your Own Utilities!
+## Make It Your Own!

 The simplicity of this approach is that we decouple the producer of log output from the presentation to the user.
-The connection between the two is simply the stylized lines above.
+The connection between the two is simply the standardized, stylized lines above.
 You can and *should* write your *own* processors that format subtask output however you like.
 There is no limit to what you can do: make a GUI, plot multiple processes in parallel, use the coolest terminal tricks you can muster.
 Go for it!